canonical/snapd/docs/hooks.md

 As long as the file name of the executable corresponds to a supported hook name, that's all one needs to do in order to utilize a hook within their snap.
 Note that hooks, like apps, are executed within a confined environment.
-By default hooks will run with no plugs; if a hook needs more capabilities one can use the top-level attribute `hooks` in `snap.yaml`, like so:
+By default hooks will run with no plugs; if a hook needs more privileges one can use the top-level attribute `hooks` in `snap.yaml` to request plugs, like so:

     hooks: # Top-level YAML attribute, parallel to `apps`
 	    upgrade: # Hook name, corresponds to executable name